jeffh/flage/README.md

 Structs
 -------

 This package can use a struct for easy parsing using go's flag package.
+Supported types are:

-Supported types supported by the `flag` package or any type that supports the `flag.Value` interface.
+ - types supported by the `flag` package
+ - any type that supports the `flag.Value` interface
+ - any type that supports `encoding.TextMarshal` and `encoding.TextUnmarshal` interfaces

+Example:

 ```go
 type Example struct {